 How to cook with this handy Moroccan cooking pot

-Learning how to cook with a Tagine is rewarding and will provide you with an alternative cooking method in your kitchen.
 A Tagine is a North African earthenware pot, which can help to create many diverse dishes and Moroccan appetizer recipes.
 Every cook in Morocco has one.

 The pot is often circular with a large domed lid, which helps to trap all the flavors inside.